Racefab Inc.: History

 In 1999, Racefab re-located to Rusk, Texas where they are presently located.
 In that same year, they began work with Ford Motor Company to design and construct a Ford Expedition for the Best in the Desert Nevada 2000, a 2,000 mile desert race to celebrate the year 2000 that circled the entire state.
-With very little testing, the Expedition finished the grueling event, taking 3rd place on the podium.
+With very little testing, the Expedition finished the event, taking 3rd place on the podium.
 Here Racefab Inc. created their off-road division Off-Road International, to head their off-road racing program.

 Along with developing an off-road racing program under Off-Road International, they also worked to create Scientific Exploration Vehicles as well as a line of off-road accessories.
 In 2007, Racefab Inc., working with NASA was contracted to work on the design and construction of two Lunar Electric Rovers under the Advanced Explorations Systems Program.
-These were constructed for the planned 2020 Orion Missions for the planned return to the moon.
+These were constructed for the planned 2020 Orion Missions for the planned return to the Moon.
 In 2009, the Racefab Inc. built rovers participated in the First inauguration of Barack Obama concluding the ceremonies.
 The rovers were later featured in an episode of Top Gear as well as many other print publications.
 After the Orion program was cancelled, the rovers were reclassified as Space Exploration Vehicles and given new missions for the future including Mars Exploration as well as asteroid landings.
-The rovers can be seen in action on Mars before they launch however in the movie The Martian (film) starring Matt Damon.
+The rovers can be seen in action on Mars before they launch however in the 2015 film The Martian starring Matt Damon.

 Today Racefab Inc continues to build on its accomplishments and creating unique vehicles for a variety of applications.
 For 2015, a Racefab Inc. built Camaro placed 3rd in Open Class at the Pikes Peak International Hill Climb and in South Africa, a Racefab Inc. prototype took top honors with an overall victory at the 3-hour Phakisa Freeway endurance race.